-Generally, registering collateral security interests, such as fiducia security and land mortgage, are associated with registration fees or charges and Non-Tax State Revenue (PNBP) paid to the government.
+Generally, registering collateral security interests such as fiducia security and land mortgage is associated with registration fees or charges and Non-Tax State Revenue (Penerimaan Negara Bukan Pajak, or PNBP) paid to the government.
 The PNBP tariff is subject to change from time to time.